Surface integral: Surface integrals of scalar fields

 which is the standard formula for the area of a surface described this way.
 One can recognize the vector in the second-last line above as the normal vector to the surface.

-Note that because of the presence of the cross product, the above formulas only work for surfaces embedded in three-dimensional space.
+Because of the presence of the cross product, the above formulas only work for surfaces embedded in three-dimensional space.

 This can be seen as integrating a Riemannian volume form on the parameterized surface, where the metric tensor is given by the first fundamental form of the surface.

 Surface integrals of vector fields

 Consider a vector field v on a surface S, that is, for each r = (x, y, z) in S, v(r) is a vector.